 The research environment Media and Communication Studies at Jönköping University (MCS@JU) is profiled towards Sustainable Communication.
 The aim of this research is to produce knowledge about how communication in various contexts – in journalism, in organizations, in politics etc. – might contribute to meeting the 17 Sustainable Development Goals of the UN’s sustainability agenda, i.e. to a sustainable society.
 MCS@JU addresses all three dimensions of sustainability – environmental, social, and economic – and how communication in various forms might contribute to their reconciliation.

-Within the framework of this research profile, the MCS researchers have run the program Sustainable Journalism, whose aim was to develop knowledge about journalism’s contribution to a sustainable society as well as knowledge about the sustainable future of journalism itself.
-Read more about this program and the book Sustainable Journalism: Integrating the Environmental, Social, and Economic Challenges of Journalism here.
+Within the framework of this research profile, the MCS researchers run the program Sustainable Communication, whose aim is to develop knowledge about the role of communication in sustainable development challenges (mediated communication in particular).
+Read more about this program here.